 Rijeka bus station is near the city centre, where you’ll also find the harbour for boats down the Adriatic coast.
 It’s also set between the city centre and the underused train station on the way to the Kantrida stadium in the west of town.
 There are three trains a day from Zagreb, 3.5hr-4hr journey time.

 Downtown Rijeka, with its free communal WiFi, is walkable.
 For the Rujevica, you’ll need a city bus, tickets (15.50kn for two journeys, 20kn for a day ticket) available from newsstands or 10kn on board.

-Nearer Sušak, by the Riječina river, the three-star Continental has a history dating back to the Habsburg days.
+Overlooking the canal, the three-star Continental has a history dating back to the Habsburg era.
 It was revamped in 2008.
 Behind, in the same Hoteli Jadran group, the Neboder (‘Skyscraper’) has also improved since it was a hangover from the Socialist days.

-Further east, the Hotel Jadran was also an old-school remnant, with steps down to the sea.
-It has since been renovated and reopened by the Best Western group and renovated.
+Further east on Šetalište XIII divizije, the Hotel Jadran was also an old-school remnant, with steps down to the sea.
+It has since been renovated to four-star standards.
+The view remains unsurpassable.

-Nearby, the Belgian Beer Café has all the trappings, flavoured beers and all.
-Pommery is more party-centric with a huge terrace.
+Round the corner, the Brasserie AS offers Belgian beers and terrace tables.
+Pommery a few houses along is more party-centric with a huge terrace.
 Only known to locals, Nad Urom is on the top floor of a shopping centre right on the Korzo, with TV football on a panoramic terrace and a bird’s eye view of landmark clock tower.

 Down below, at the port end of the Korzo, the lively Fiorello Pub is well worth a look-in – it’s named after the legendary New York mayor who served at the US consulate here in the early 1900s.